kylejones200/psis_4700_applied_ai/webslides/advanced_RAG-vs-Fine-Tuning.md

 ## Security and Control

-RAG can filter sensitive data before retrieval.
+RAG can filter sensitive data before retrieval
 Fine-tuning must ensure no confidential data enters training

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.